-The Windows and Mac applications are directly downloadable from the website, and the mobile apps can be downloaded through the official Play and App Stores.
+The Windows and macOS applications are directly downloadable from the website, and the mobile apps can be downloaded through the official Google Play and App Stores.
 However, there’s still no free version or plan, except a free trial on the iOS app.

 The Windows app offers the kill switch, which is absent from the other versions.
 The other versions offer both a Smart Reconnect and Always On option, ideal for mobile phones.
 In the desktop version, these are consolidated into an “Auto Connect” option.